Kshira Sagara: Etymology

-The "Ocean of Milk" is the English translation of the Sanskrit terms kṣīroda, kṣīrābdhi or kṣīrasāgara, from "milk" and -uda, sāgara "water, ocean" or abdhi "ocean."
+The "Ocean of Milk" is the English translation of the Sanskrit terms kṣīroda, kṣīrābdhi or kṣīrasāgara, from kṣīra "milk" and -uda, sāgara "water, ocean" or abdhi "ocean."

-The term varies across Indic languages, referred to as Khir Sagar in Bengali, Tiruppāṟkaṭal in Tamil, and Pāla Kadali in Telugu.
+The term varies across Indic languages, referred to as Khir Śagôr in Bengali, Tiruppāṟkaṭal in Tamil, and Pāla Samudram in Telugu.

 The Churning of the Ocean

 The Kshira Sagara is the site of the legend of the Samudra Manthana, the churning of the cosmic ocean.
-At the suggestion of Vishnu, the devas and asuras (races of celestial beings) churned the primeval ocean in order to obtain amrita, the elixir of immortality.
-To churn the ocean, they used the serpent-king, Vasuki, for their churning rope.
-For a churning pole, they used Mount Mandara, placed on the back of the Kurma avatar of Vishnu.
-As the devas and asuras churned the ocean, the terrible poison halahala issued from its depths, and began to envelop the universe with its choking fumes.
-Gasping for breath, the devas and asuras sought the help of Shiva, who swallowed the poison into his throat.
-His consort, the goddess Parvati, grasped him by the throat, trapping the poison there and preventing it from spreading; but, such was the strength of the poison, that it turned his neck blue, thereby earning him the epithet of Nilakantha (the blue-throated one).
+At the suggestion of Vishnu, the devas and asuras churned the primeval ocean in order to obtain amrita, the elixir of immortality.
+To churn the ocean, they used the serpent-king, Vasuki as the churning rope.
+They used Mount Mandara as a churning pole and placed it on the back of Kurma, an avatar of Vishnu.
+As the devas and asuras churned the ocean, the poison halahala emerged from its depth and enveloped the universe with its poisonous fumes.
+The devas and asuras asked Shiva for help and he swallowed the poison into his throat.
+His consort, the goddess Parvati, tried to prevent the poison from spreading to the rest of his body and the strength of the poison turned Shiva's neck blue, thereby earning him the epithet of Nilakantha (the blue-throated one).